Ee-Cs/RecruitmentTaskS2/docs/README.md

 <details>
 <summary>Proposed enhancements</summary>
-Replace in-memory store with appropriate database.\
+Replace in-memory store with appropriate database. \
+Refactor application logging. \
-Add authorization and authentication.\
+Add authorization and authentication. \
-Add a business process model and a decision model for missions and rockets workflow.\
+Add a business process model and a decision model for missions and rockets workflow. \
-Add a blockchain for missions and rockets management.\
+Add a blockchain for missions and rockets management. \
 Switch to nanoservices on cloud platform.
 </details>